pal1000/mesa-dist-win/buildscript/readme.md

 Extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [LLVM source code](http://llvm.org/);

-Extract in `.`.
+LLVM 5.0 is not yet supported.
+See [Mesa bug 102318](https://bugs.freedesktop.org/show_bug.cgi?id=102318).
+Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 If you use Visual Studio 2017, LLVM 4.0 is the only version that supports it.
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)

 Optional, it reduces LLVM build size as it works with single configuration.
 Unlike Visual Studio MsBuild which require a Release and a Debug configuration at minimum.